sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>nethogs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A tool resembling top for network traffic
+Short desc    : A tool resembling top for network traffic
 URL          : https://github.com/raboof/nethogs/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : NetHogs is a small "net top" tool.
+Descript     : NetHogs is a small "net top" tool.
              :
              : Instead of breaking the traffic down per protocol or per subnet, like
              : most such tools do, it groups bandwidth by process and does not rely